brandenpt/jhipster-sample-client/README.md

 ### Packaging as jar

-To build the final jar and optimize the BrandenPortalClient application for production, run:
+To build the final jar and optimize the BrandenPortal application for production, run:

+    ./gradlew -Pprod clean bootJar

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

+    java -jar build/libs/*.jar

-Then navigate to [http://localhost:](http://localhost:) in your browser.
+Then navigate to [http://localhost:8081](http://localhost:8081) in your browser.

 Refer to [Using JHipster in production][] for more details.

 ### Packaging as war

 To package your application as a war in order to deploy it to an application server, run:

+    ./gradlew -Pprod -Pwar clean bootWar

 ## Testing